Wy477-P/UDE/README.md

 To update the hotkeys/config, you need to press the default keybind for it which is also in the config folder.
 You can change it if you wish though.
 You can also update the config/hotkeys by just closing out the program and opening it again.

-I will eventually add visual icons to show what module is running, but for now that won't be the case.

 ## ABOUT ##
 UDE is a windows port for all my personal scripts that I use for nefarious actions (cheating).
 I will eventually post the bash versions of the scrips for people who use linux.

 UDG calls google's gemini api and uses your copied text as the prompt, then sends the result back to you clipboard completely undetected.

 UDP types out what is in your clipboard like a human would.

 ## DEBUGGING ##
 The logs folder will contain most information being sent across the program, so you can easily see the what's going on and what errors are popping up.